11 Ways To Stop An Obsession Over An Ex-Partner After A Breakup

 Obsession over a person is typical at the beginning of a relationship

 Science has shown becoming obsessed with a love interest is entirely expected for most people at the beginning of an early romance.
 You can go through a stage of feeling love-struck.
 You feel euphoric when you get his/her call or text.
-You think of little else but your new lover and you want to spend as much time with him/her as possible.
+You think of little else but your new lover, and want to spend as much time with him/her as possible.

-attachment stage-- where emotional intensity subsides, and a secure bond and commitment take place, one based on trust, respect, and companionship.
+But after this early infatuation fades an most people experience a healthy transition to the attachment stage-- where emotional intensity subsides, and a secure bond and commitment take place, one based on trust, respect, and companionship.

 Obsessive lovers never get past the early obsessive phase-- this is where love turns into an unhealthy compulsive love (which is not true love).